1 Corinthians 12:12, 26-27

 Safe Church Manager Monthly Update

-Here is a summary of where we are as we engage the month of July:
+Here is a summary of where we are as we engage the program year in Autumn:

 For more information, Model Policies, Resources, and FAQ click the tabs below.